John Howell: The Technology Behind the Rochester Digital Cloak

 Duncan Moore, vice provost for entrepreneurship at the University, discusses the difference between entrepreneurship and small business and why the two terms are not interchangeable.
 Moore served as associate director for technology in the White House Office of Science and Technology Policy from 1997 to 2000.

 Adam Frank: Faith and Science

 Astrophysics professor Adam Frank argues that science and religion are not the polar opposites that popular culture suggests.
 Frank writes on the intersection of science and culture, most recently in his book "The Constant Fire: Beyond the Science vs. Religion Debate," and on NPR's blog 13.7: Cosmos and Culture.

-Nick Bigelow: 50th Year of the Laser
+Nick Bigelow: The Nanotechnology of the Daguerreotype

 Randall Stone: IMF Strength and Weakness

 Author of two books on the IMF, Randall Stone frequently comments on the workings of the 65-year-old financial organization.
 The IMF, says Stone, acts as a kind of credit union for countries.
 Although IMF assistance can help countries resolve currency crises, Stone points out that it is unable to enforce meaningful economic reforms.

 Thomas Hahn: ‘Robin Hood in Film and Popular Culture’

 Author of Robin Hood in Popular Culture, Thomas Hahn specializes in medieval literature and popular culture, including film.
 He is a founding member of the International Association for Robin Hood studies and frequently comments on the interpretation of Robin Hood in film, literature and as a creature of the media.

 What does the evolution of wasp wings tell us about human genetics?
 University of Rochester Professor of Biology John Werren explains how research into changes in the shape of wasp wings can lead to a better understanding of human growth and potentially how to better treat diseases such as cancer.